Our Mission

 Doctor Andrew Affleck is the ASBB Manager

-Andrew is a Senior Hospital Scientist at RPA, and has built his career around his passion for brain banking.
+Dr Affleck is a Senior Hospital Scientist at RPA, and has built his career around his passion for brain banking.
 He manages both the ASBB and MS Research Australia brain banks.
 He has more than 10 years’ experience in the collection, characterisation, and storing of brain tissue for research, with a focus on neurodegeneration.
 Andrew brings a wealth of knowledge and expertise to the ASBB, and he is committed to continuing efforts to further understand CTE.

 Monica is a clinical nurse consultant with a background in organ transplant coordination.
 With over 15 years of clinical nursing experience, she’s committed to improving future outcomes through ongoing research, whilst providing compassionate advocacy, support, and education for individuals and families affected by CTE-related challenges.